 Studio photographers will appreciate that the Nikon Df (unlike the X Vario) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X Vario and the Df are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Leica and Nikon.
+Both the X Vario and the Df have been discontinued, but can regularly be found used on eBay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Leica and Nikon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica X Vario Manual (free pdf) or the online Nikon Df Manual.

 So how do things add up?
 Is there a clear favorite between the Leica X Vario and the Nikon Df?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.